prachisaladiya/E-commerce-analysis/README.md

 # E-Commerce Customer Segmentation & Recommendation Analysis
 ## Project Overview:
 - This project analyzes transaction-level e-commerce data to understand customer behavior, identify high-value segments, and generate explainable product recommendations.
-Using Python (Pandas, NumPy) in Jupyter     Notebook, the project applies rule-based segmentation and recommendation logic that can be easily understood and deployed by business teams.
+  Using Python (Pandas, NumPy) in Jupyter Notebook, it applies rule-based customer segmentation and recommendation logic, designed for easy understanding and deployment by business teams.

 - Tech: Python · Pandas · NumPy · Jupyter Notebook
 - Focus: Customer segmentation (rule-based), explainable product recommendations, and business insights for e-commerce teams.

-## Project Objective: Analyze transaction-level e-commerce data to:
+## Project Objective:
+-Analyze transaction-level e-commerce data to:
-- Understand customer behavior (spending patterns and purchase frequency).
+- Understand customer behavior, including spending patterns and purchase frequency.
-- Segment customers into actionable groups that marketing/sales can target.
+- Segment customers into actionable groups that the marketing and sales teams can target.
-- Produce simple, explainable product recommendations a business can deploy immediately.
+- Generate simple, explainable product recommendations that can be deployed by the business immediately.

 ## Key Business Questions Answered